rand-projects/fisb-rest/docs/source/document.rst

 * While FIS-B Decode can parse about 90-95% of all locations, it can not parse them all.
 PIREPs (especially by tower controllers) do not always follow a set format, since they can be hand entered.
-* ``"station"``: Nearest weather reporting location.
-* ``"report_type"``: Either ``UA`` for normal PIREP or ``UUA`` for urgent.
-* ``"report_time"``: Time the report was made.
-There are two ways FIS-B Decode can be configured.
-The way the standard suggests is to just keep the report active until an hour or so after it is last transmitted.
-  This can result in PIREPs hanging around for 4 hours or more.
-It can also be configured to delete the PIREP so many minutes after the report time (2 hours is a good value).
-This is the preferred method.
-* The identifier immediately after 'PIREP' ('PIREP MSN' in our example) is totally made-up garbage by the FIS-B creator.
-Do not use it.
+* The identifier immediately after 'PIREP' ('PIREP MSN' or 'PIREP ACO' in our examples) is totally made-up garbage by the FIS-B creator. **Do not use it**.
 The ``"station"`` field is from the FAA and is safe to use.
 * The report is parsed into its basic fields.
 If a field name is not in the report, it will not be listed.
 These are: